-The main thing that affects your broadband speed is the distance between your premises and your local telephone exchange, but there are many other factors that can influence it.
-We’ve designed BT Business Broadband and BT Business Infinity to give you the fastest possible speed for your line.
+The main thing that affects your broadband speed is the distance between your premises and your local telephone exchange but there are some things you can try to improve it.

 The first 10 days

 When you first start a broadband line, or upgrade to a faster service, there's a 10-day 'stabilisation period'.During the first 10 days, your line speed will fluctuate while the equipment at the telephone exchange works out the optimal speed for your line.This is based on many factors, including the distance you are from the exchange.

 So running a line test during this period will not give you a true result.It may be too high, too low, or about right, you just don't know.You can only get a true result after the 10 days is up.Then, the most accurate way to test the line speed is to use this speed tester.

 If the speed is lower than you expected or falls below the Minimum Guaranteed Access Line Speed take a look at these tips for getting the best speed from your broadband.

 - Check where you've positioned your router

 Routers are affected by electrical interference so make sure yours is at least five feet away from TVs, monitors, dimmer switches, PC speakers, halogen desk lamps, and so on.

 Wireless works best when there's clear space between the router and the computer.
 That means no thick walls, ceilings, radiators, and anything else that could get in the way of the wireless signal.
 The more obstacles that are in the way of it, the weaker the signal will be when it finally gets to your device.